osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 ### Step 1: Create simulated data using the grid

-Note: Since the new training VMs on OSpool do not support running root, we will run root on the local desktops instead of using condor.
-So we will not need the condor submit scripts below but we will leave the instructions for them for future reference.
+_Note: Since the new training VMs on OSpool do not support running root, we will run root on the local desktops instead of using condor.
+So we will not need the condor submit scripts below but we will leave the instructions for them for future reference._

 Now in your test directory we will create the three files: `run-root.cmd`, `run-root.sh`, and `run-root.C` with the contents given below.
 This may require running an editor such as `emacs` or nano on your local desktop.

-_Note: We will not submit grid jobs so the "run-root.cmd" script is not needed for this exercise._
+_We will not submit grid jobs so the "run-root.cmd" script is not needed for this exercise._
+-----------------------------_Skip from here_-----------------------------------------

 First, we will utilize a simple command script to submit the grid jobs.
 It is `run-root.cmd`:

 ```